 - Current immunization records

 The cost for certification ranges from $400-$1200 depending on the program you choose whether it be in a community college or a technical school.
 The costs listed may not include books, uniforms, and equipment.
 You may want to be sure to budget for these additional items.
 Some programs do offer tuition assistance with scholarships and grants.
-There are also programs that are for free which can be found on this link.
+There are also programs that are at a low cost which can be found on this link.

-Free CNA Classes & Nurse Aide Training Courses in Maine
+CNA Classes & Nurse Aide Courses in Maine

 Bangor Adult Education.
 BAE offers great support to help you begin your path in healthcare.
 Offering flexible hours and tuition assistance, if you are in the Bangor area, this would be a great program you may want to check out.